Vision for ASPIRE

 ASPIRE’s biology component aims to establish a biological activity profile library of molecules in near real time to enable the identification of novel, next-generation molecules with drug-like properties.
 Early profiling will include solubility, biochemical and cellular activity using pharmacologically relevant assay reagents, and assay platforms.
 Additional testing will include target engagement, biophysical properties, in vitro PK/PD/toxicology and confirming biological activities in human induced Pluripotent Stem Cells (hiPSC)-derived 3D printed tissues or organoids as necessary for molecular scaffolds of interest.
 A key goal of the biology component is the rapid turnaround of test data and biological annotations.

-The ASPIRE biology platform will integrate existing high-throughput screening and lead optimization automation at NCATS with emerging state-of-the-art bioanalytical technologies to enable comprehensive “pharmacological intelligence” on molecular libraries.
+The ASPIRE biology platform will integrate existing high-throughput screening and lead optimization automation at NCATS with emerging state-of-the-art bioanalytical and imaging technologies to enable comprehensive “pharmacological intelligence” on molecular libraries.

 Additionally, the ASPIRE biology platform will entertain new synthetic biology collaborations to generate molecular diversity, cell and macromolecular reagents to enable screening, and lead optimization in real time.